Do You Really Mean That? Content Driven Audio-Visual Deepfake Dataset and Multimodal Method for Temporal Forgery Localization: Results

-\textbf{Failure Analysis.} We observe that \modelabbr{} predictions can be noisy in a few cases, which contain only a short duration ($\leq 0.5 \ sec$) video manipulations and the corresponding real audio.
-We argue that for such short video-only manipulations, if the visual transition from real to fake and then to real is smooth, it may lead to a noisy result.
+\textbf{Failure Analysis.} The output of the proposed method can be noisy for cases that contain very short video manipulations ($\leq 0.5$ sec) and the corresponding real audio.
+For such short video-only manipulations, if the visual transition from real to fake and then back to real is smooth, it may lead to noisy output.